Equivalence and Conditional Independence in Atomic Sheaf Logic: Atomic sheaf logic

-The example below illustrates the notion of subsheaf.
-Subsheaves of the sheaf $\NEls(A)$ can be defined by using modalities to lift properties $P \subseteq A$ to properties of $A$-valued nondeterministic variables. \begin{example} For any set $A$ and subset $P \subseteq A$, by Proposition~\ref{proposition:subsheaf},
+As further interesting examples of subsheaves, we show how subsheaves of the sheaf $\NEls(A)$ can be defined by using modalities to lift properties $P \subseteq A$ to properties of $A$-valued nondeterministic variables. \begin{proposition} For any set $A$ and subset $P \subseteq A$, the definitions